Riobel Faucets Review & Rating

 The Modern and Prestige categories encompasses all of Riobel's contemporary lavatory faucets, containing more models than all other categories combined.
 The bamboo theme shows up again in this category in the Altitude collection.

-All Riobel faucets are available in chrome, most lavatory faucets also come in brushed nickel and polished nickel.
-Most kitchen faucets are available in stainless steel and a very few in brushed nickel.
+All Riobel faucets are available in chrome, most lavatory faucets also in brushed and polished nickel.
+Many kitchen faucets are available in stainless steel and a very few in brushed nickel.
 Both the nickel and stainless are very tough PVD finishes.

 Bath faucets are a part of coordinated collections that typically include sink faucets, tub fillers, showers, bidet faucets and accessories such as towel racks, toilet paper holders, robe hooks and the like.
 Kitchen faucets are commonly paired with coordinating prep faucets and matched to soap and lotion dispensers.